-Because of the monthly cost of renting a stairlift, the option to rent a stairlift only makes financial sense if it is for a short period of time.
+Because of the monthly cost of renting a stairlift, it is an option that makes financial sense if it is for a short period of time.
 If you are having great difficulty getting up or down the stairs or are unable to use the stairs, then having a stairlift fitted is a practical solution to help you regain independence at home.
-We have created this guide to help cover common questions associated with renting a stairlift.
+Handicare have created this guide to help cover common questions associated with renting a stairlift.

 Removing unwanted stairlifts

 A stairlift that has been installed in a property for a long period of time may eventually need to be either removed or replaced with a newer model.
-It can be difficult deciding what to do with a stairlift that no longer serves its purpose, in this guide we have detailed the available options, including the option of offering it up as a reconditioned stairlift.
+It can be difficult deciding what to do with a stairlift that no longer serves its purpose, in this guide, Handicare has detailed the available options, including the option of offering it up as a reconditioned stairlift.

 Once a stairlift has been installed in your home, it is important to keep it in good condition.
 Following the correct aftercare procedures can prevent any damage from happening, whilst minimising the chance of problems from arising.

 Essential stairlift information

 It is important that you know how a stairlift operates in order to ensure that it is right for your home.
-Understanding if they are noisy, how fast they go, and how they work allows you to make informed decisions about stairlifts before making your purchase.
+Understanding if they are noisy, how fast they go, and how they work allows you to make an informed decision about stairlifts before making your purchase.

 Your safety is incredibly important.
 Fortunately, investing in a stairlift can help lower your risk of falls whilst making you feel more confident whilst moving independently around your home.
 This guide goes into further detail about how you stay safe on your stairlift.

 Whether you wish to find out how a stairlift is installed or how an outdoor stairlift works, you will find a wealth of information available here.

 Call 7 days a week for free advice0800 910 0240